lolzio5/JABBAL/Testbenches/V2 - Working Testbench (for hardware example)/README.md

 **(2) Run the python code to generate an image from these pixel values.**
 You need to have the pillow and numpy python libraries installed for this.
+> Need to figure out why the images generated the by python and the image displayed via HDMI are different.
+(This is also the case in the jupiter notebook)

 Expected output
 ![Real deal](real_deal.png)